-My curiosity of nature has led me to learn more about the plants I encounter.
-While I’ve been a herbalist for several years, I’ve recently enjoyed learning about folklore and the meaning of flowers.
-I think you’ll enjoy discovering the meaning behind the forget me no flowers in this candle melt DIY too!
+My curiosity about nature has led me to learn more about the plants I encounter.
+While I’ve been an herbalist for several years, I’ve recently enjoyed learning about folklore and the meaning of flowers.
+I think you’ll enjoy discovering the meaning behind the forget me no flowers in this candle melt DIY, too!

 Even if you’ve never made candles, candle melts are a simple way to make fragrant wax.
 It’s a project perfect for beginners and a beautiful craft to enjoy with friends.

 For your convenience, this post contains some affiliate links; read the full disclosure policy.

 What Do Forget Me Not Flowers Represent?

 If a flower was ever unforgettable, it’s the forget me not.
 Despite the fact that this perennial, herbaceous flower blooms for such a short time, between mid-spring to mid-summer, it is famous for its rich folklore.